art-technologies/verse-generative-example/README.md

 This repository demostrates an example code for generative project of how to access hash and other parameters such as edition number and total number of editions.

+You can use `index.html` as a starting project.

 ## Playground

 ![alt text](docs/assets/playground-demo.gif "Title")